msleal/asciivmssdashboard/README.md

 ![Image of ASCii VMSS Dashboard Error Message](https://raw.githubusercontent.com/msleal/msleal.github.com/master/error.png)

 ###TIP #1:
-To not create the .pyc files, I use the following (on Linux): export PYTHONDONTWRITEBYTECODE=1; ./console.py.
+To not create the .pyc files, I use the following (on Linux): export TERM=screen; export PYTHONDONTWRITEBYTECODE=1; ./console.py.
+IMPORTANT: I use 'screen' terminal and it was the best emulation I found to run curses application.
+You can try other terminals that you have the best experience or compatibility in your system (e.g.: TERM=xterm, TERM=xterm-color, etc).

 ###TIP #2:
 I have used the console with no issues using a refresh interval of 60 seconds.
 If you use a more 'agressive'